Vegan fertility recipes – our top 3 summer picks, from smoothies to tacos

 -

-Garnish with chopped parsley if desired, season to taste, and enjoy!
+Garnish with chopped parsley (if using), season to taste and enjoy!

 3. Green tacos